 Rebecca H. Williams

-Rebecca focuses her practice on FDA regulatory matters and advises life sciences and health care clients on a broad range of issues under the Food, Drug and Cosmetics Act and related laws.
-Rebecca routinely conducts regulatory due diligence in connection with corporate transactions and public offerings involving drug, device, cosmetic, food and dietary supplement companies, and advises clients on promotional compliance matters.
+Rebecca focuses her practice on FDA regulatory matters and advises life sciences and health care clients on a broad range of regulatory and compliance issues under the Food, Drug and Cosmetics Act and related laws.
+Rebecca routinely provides regulatory counsel for corporate transactions, license and collaboration agreements, manufacturing and supply arrangements, and public and private securities offerings involving drug, device, cosmetic, food, and dietary supplement companies.
+Rebecca also regularly provides legal and strategic advice to pharmaceutical and biotech clients on advertising and promotion issues.
 Rebecca maintains an active pro bono practice with a focus on immigration, health care, and child welfare issues.